ryosuzuki/cad-app/README.md

 ryo.suzuki@colorado.edu

 # Demo
-See [demo-sphere.gif](https://github.com/ryosuzuki/cad-app/blob/master/demo-sphere.gif) and [demo-armadillo.gif](https://github.com/ryosuzuki/cad-app/blob/master/demo-sphere.gif) in the root directory for the quick demo.
+See `demo-sphere.gif` and `demo-armadillo.gif` for the quick demo.

 ![](demo-sphere.gif)

 # Compiling

-For Linux (Ubuntu), you should first install dependencies.
+For Linux (Ubuntu) users, you should first install dependencies.
 (Tested with Ubuntu 16.04 LTS)

 ```
-$ apt-get install cmake xorg-dev libglu1-mesa-dev
+$ sudo apt-get install cmake xorg-dev libglu1-mesa-dev
 ```

 Then, build with `CMake`